red-hat-data-services/NeMo-Guardrails/docs/configure-rails/colang/colang-2/whats-changed.rst

 Entry Point
 -----------

 In Colang 1.0, there was no clear entry point for a Colang script.
 In Colang 2.0, the ``main`` flow is the entry point.
-The ``main`` flows triggers the activation of all other flows used in the Colang package.
+The ``main`` flow triggers the activation of all other flows used in the Colang package.

 Import Mechanism
 ----------------